xiyuliu19/Final-Project/README.md

 Tumor Microsatellite Instability classification of melanoma
 ***
 ## Description
-The deliverable of this project is a HTML Notebook which shows the pipelines of transferring FASTQ files to MAF files, and the implement of an existing pipeline—MSIpred for melanoma microsatellite instability classification from tumor mutation annotation data using a support vector machine.
-What’s more, there are also plots of variation analysis created by R in this project.
+The deliverable of this project is a HTML Notebook which shows the pipelines of transferring FASTQ files to MAF files.
+It also contains the application process of an existing pipeline—MSIpred for melanoma microsatellite instability classification from tumor mutation annotation data using a support vector machine and the MSI prediction result.
 ## Datasets
-The dataset for this project is FASTQ files made up of melanoma cases.
-In the process, reference files are also needed for aligning and annotation.
+The dataset of this project is consist of FASTQ files made up of melanoma cases.
+In the process, reference files are also need for aligning and annotation.
 ## Proposed Analysis
 The core process of this project is getting tumor microsatellite instability classification based on FASTQ files.
-To realize it, the first step is to transfer FASTQ files to BAM files using BWA-MEM for aligning.
+To realize it, the first step is to transfer FASTQ files to BAM files using `BWA-MEM` for aligning.
-Next, using Strelka to call variant, and this step can transfer BAM files to VCF files.
+Next, using `Strelka` to call variant, and this step can transfer BAM files to VCF files.
-Then, annotating the VCF files by SNPEFF, and getting MAF files.
+Then, annotating the VCF files by `VEP`, and using `VCF2MAF` to get MAF files.
-Now, ***the first part of variation analysis can be done in R studio.***
-        1.Library "MAFtools"
-        2.Analyze the variant classification, variant type, SNV class, variants per case, and top 10 mutated genes.
-        3.Create plots, such as waterfall map and gene word cloud.
-***The second part of this project in dealing with tumor microsatellite instability classification is performed by MSIpred.***
+Lastly, using `MSIpred` to get the MSI prediction result.

 ## Proposed timeline & major milestones
 Timelines:
 Due to 11/08/2019: Identify the pipeline for tumor microsatellite instability classification and the cancer type for analysis.
 Due to 11/13/2019: Complete the alignment and variant calling part by successfully transferring FASTQ files to VCF files.
 (Milestone 1)
 Due to 11/20/2019: Complete the annotation part by successfully transferring VCF files to MAF files.
-And finish the variant analysis work by R. (Milestone 2)
+(Milestone 2)
 Due to 11/27/2019: Complete the microsatellite instability classification.
 (Milestone 3)
 Due to 12/05/2019: Complete the HTML Notebook.
 Post the final project.
 ***